Browse by Medical Category

 Sign-up for updates about Child Programs!

-Aspire's child programs offer children and young teens, with high-cognitive autism spectrum disorder or related profile, a variety of opportunities to develop and build key skills.
-Our goals are to help children succeed in play-dates, build meaningful relationships, integrate better into schools and communities, and manage stress and anxiety.
+MGH Aspire's child programs offer children and young teens, with high-cognitive autism spectrum disorder or related profile, a variety of opportunities to develop and build key skills.
+Our goals are to help children succeed in social environments, building and understanding friendships, and learning to self-manage stress and anxiety.

 Aspire’s Social Groups ebb and flow with the interests of the group, while following our curriculum goals of supporting social skills, stress management, and self-awareness.
 Social groups give children a supportive opportunity to connect with peers across a wide variety of interests, to form meaningful connections.

 Participating in a group sport is a great way to make social connections, feel a part of your community, and exercise!
 But, our children and young adolescents often face challenges in experiencing success without structured support in these settings.
-Our Team Sports group will take the form of a weekly sports clinic where Aspire staff will provide explicit teaching on the rules and expectations of common childhood sports (soccer, baseball, etc.), and provide opportunities for participants to practice the skills they need to be able to participate and succeed on inclusive teams: What’s expected when we win?
-What’s expected when we lose?
-Weekly groups will include an introduction to exercise: light cardiovascular exercises, stretching, sport drills, practice scenarios, and team-building all with social skills and stress management support.
+Our Team Sports group will take the form of a weekly sports clinic where Aspire staff will provide explicit teaching on the rules and expectations of common childhood sports and provide opportunities for participants to practice the skills they need to be able to participate and succeed on inclusive teams.
 Team sports are also an excellent opportunity to practice perspective-taking: Thinking about others, reading their body language and making predictions about their intentions. *Participants should wear comfortable athletic clothing and sneakers.
 Participants should also bring a water bottle.
-(Snack will be provided.)
+(A snack will be provided.)

 What would childhood be without games?
 Board games and other collaborative activities are ready-made lesson plans!
 Inherent within so many well-loved board games are the social and stress management skills Aspire’s participants need to be successful across settings.
 What happens if you lose?
 How can perspective help you win a game?
 Will executive functioning strategies help me with my game strategy?
 Aspire Group Leaders select board games, or use group favorites, to create natural opportunities for skill-building, providing thoughtful and targeted in-the-moment feedback so everyone can participate and have fun!